aNixxom/Jeopardy/README.md

 __To Do__

 - [x] Fixed scaling issues across different browsers and devices
+- [ ] Autofocus "name-input" menu when you click to edit a player name
 - [ ] Make different font themes
 - [ ] Add more color themes
 - [ ] Fix saving issues